CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 ## Public services with cloudflare tunnels ☁️🔥
 - No port openings needed
 - Install cloudflared in the cluster
-- blog.solgard.solutions survives after 10.3K requests made in 2 minutes and hasn't been "hugged to death" by reddit
+- blog.solgard.solutions survived 10.3K requests made in 2 minutes and didn't get "hugged to death" by reddit

 note: Some of my services is exposed to the internet and is publicly available.
 I achieve this using cloudflare tunnels.
 This require no port openings and is just a simple configuration, mapping the services to the given DNS.
+Se siste punkt! k6 load testing tool.

 ---

 ## Conclusion
 - Old hardware is still usable 👴
+- Decrease your E-Waste 🌿
-- Good way to learn Kubernetes and to decrease your E-Waste 🌿
+- Good way to learn Kubernetes and bragging rights of having a cluster at home 📚

 ---